 I am currently a PhD candidate in the Interdepartmental Program in Classical Philosophy at Princeton University.
-Before I came to Princeton, I received Bachelor's degree in Philosophy and Classics from the University of Montana.
+I grew up in western Montana, and received my Bachelor's degree in Philosophy and Classical Languages from the University of Montana.
 For the 2017-2018 academic year I am a visiting member of the Philosophy, Science and the Sciences research training group at Humboldt-Universität zu Berlin.

 The best way to reach me is via email: email@example.com